GIScience/gis-training-resource-center/content/Module_2/en_qgis_data_sources_ex4.md

 region, time, feature type and data format.

 1. Go to the HOT Export tool.
 To use the tool you need an OSM account.
-If you don't have one you need to create one.
+If you don't have an account yet, you will need to create one.
 Click on `Log in`.
 In the new window select the option to create a new account.
-2. If you have an OSM account you can log in directly into the HOT Export tool by clicking on `Log in`.
+2. If you have an OSM account, you can log in directly into the HOT Export tool by clicking on `Log in`.
 3. In this example, we want to download all banking and finance features from OSM in Mauritius.